hollance/Matrix/README.markdown

 This is a basic matrix type that I wrote when I was playing with machine learning in Swift.
 It is by no means complete or finished.

-The API is very loosely based on NumPy and Octave/MATLAB.
+The API is very loosely based on NumPy and Octave/MATLAB but more Swift-like.

 `Matrix` uses the Accelerate.framework for most of its operations, so it should be pretty fast -- but no doubt there's lots of room for improvement.

+> **Note:** The Xcode project only includes unit tests, you can't run it.
+Press **Cmd-U** to perform the tests.

+## How to use it

 For example, here's how you can use `Matrix` as part of the k-nearest neighbors algorithm: